-- A new-hire survey helps you assess employees’ experience during their initial few months on the job and identify necessary changes to the onboarding process.
+- New-hire surveys help you assess employees’ experiences during their initial few months on the job and identify necessary changes to the onboarding process.

-- Among other benefits, a new-hire survey increases employee retention rates as well as the odds that employees have the skills and support needed to succeed at your company.
+- Among other benefits, a new-hire survey increases employee retention rates as well as the odds that employees have the skills and support they need to succeed at your company.

 - A new-hire survey should be conducted more than once and should cover a variety of areas, including the quality and duration of onboarding and the obstacles employees face.

 - This article is for business owners who are interested in creating and using a new-hire survey to improve their onboarding process.

 As a responsible business owner, you probably think your company does a good job of onboarding employees.
 However, your onboarding practices and procedures may not be as welcoming and effective as you think.

 Gallup research found that a mere 12 percent of employees believe their organization does a good job during onboarding.
 But a quality onboarding process is essential because it can improve employee performance by as much as 15 percent, according to research from Gartner.
 Plus, committed workers like to stay at their jobs and are nine times less likely to pursue other opportunities.